There are currently no products in the cart.

 Allowing your muscles to react and adapt to each type of training at different times will help to reduce the amount of interference between aerobic and strength-related adaptations.

-Doing your strength and endurance training on different days can not only be an effective means of minimizing strength loss, it can also help to improve cardiovascular performance over the course of a concurrent training program.
+Doing your strength and endurance training on different days can not only be an effective means of minimizing strength loss, but it can also help to improve cardiovascular performance over the course of a concurrent training program.

 A study published in 2015 demonstrated that improvements in cardiovascular performance over the course a 24-week concurrent training program were greater in participants who performed strength and endurance exercises on alternate days.

 Prioritizing Strength in Your Training